 Ecommerce PartnersSelling to ecommerce platforms and sellers in new markets.
 For example, a craftsperson in the UK who begins to sell to an ecommerce seller in Japan who specializes in importing UK products.

 Wholesale PartnersExporting your goods to a wholesaler in a new market.
 This only works if there is demand for your product amongst local retailers and ecommerce sellers.
-For example, if your brand is well known on an international basis.Selling your products and services to a partner that will incorporate them into their products.
+For example, if your brand is well known on an international basis.incorporate them into their products.
 For example, a German manufacturer of brakes for bicycles that sells to a bicycle manufacturer in China.

 ResellerA partner that resells your products or services into a new market without adding much value.
 For example, an IT consulting company in Italy that sells subscriptions to an American software service.